All Episodes

 Yes, there have been some just regular population who are looting the trucks.

-It's being intercepted by Hamas.
+It's being accepted.

-And then, so you have no reports of anybody being killed, you know, near the sites.
+And then so you have no reports of anybody being killed, you know, near the sites?

 And then he says, no, we've had reports that there have been incidences.

-He goes, but forgive me if I'm a little skeptical and someone says there have been people killed there.
+He goes, but forgive me if I'm a little skeptical and someone says there have been people killed there, I'm getting reports every day from them, every single day.

-If I would hear that, I assure you, we'd be interested in getting the details.
+If I would hear that, I assure you we'd be interested in getting the details.

-Well, it's so hard to get accurate information on the ground about these things.
+It's so hard to get accurate information on the ground about these things.

 And I say that because, well, Time Magazine recently had a cover story on suffering in Gaza.

-Talks about that as well.
+Yeah, that also talks about that as well.

 So what turns out, you have these guys who come with their pots and pans to get food at these aid centers.

-And evidently, what Time Magazine does, and we know this because there are other people who got it on their phones.
+And evidently what Time Magazine does, and we know this because there are other people who got it on their phones the time magazine photographer stages a photo with all these people And he's picking the ones that look the most pathetic.

 And what he's doing is having them all stick out their empty bowls.